MuzzammilShah/Road-to-AI/docs/blog/posts/post-3.md

 <div align="center">
 <img src="/assets/images/blog-assets/post-3-assets/pgpt-query3-o1.png" alt="Ollama control" width="80%" style="border: 1px solid #e0e0e0; border-radius: 10px; box-shadow: 0 4px 10px rgba(0,0,0,0.1);">
 </div>
-<div align="center" style="font-size: 0.7em; font-style: italic;">Same question asked to the ollama cloud hosted mamoth gpt-oss (120B) with and without the tool calling functionality.
+<div align="center" style="font-size: 0.7em; font-style: italic;">Same question asked to the ollama cloud hosted mammoth gpt-oss (120B) with and without the tool calling functionality.
 Correct answer again with the right sources!</div>

-Now, apart from the settings we changed (which we will talk about in a moment), the sources that were considered by the model were actually pretty good and contained direct information without any additional disturbance of information in the site.
-I think this also played a huge factor to the kind of response by the model - More clean and relevant your data, better the answers :)
+Now, apart from the settings we changed (which we will talk about in a moment), the sources the model considered were actually pretty good and contained direct information without any additional disturbance of information on the site.
+I think this also played a huge factor in the kind of response the model gave—the more clean and relevant your data, the better the answers :)

-!!! info "Anyway, I wanted to breakdown the exact behaviour of the above setup which is why I went to my good friend ChatGPT to explain this to me.
+!!! info "Anyway, I wanted to break down the exact behaviour of the above setup which is why I went to my good friend ChatGPT to explain this to me.
 I loved the response so I am just going to put them here so it's easy to understand and refer back to."

 ## Phase 3(b): The breakdown